cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 software projects - one that focuses on bolstering insights into EVAs, the other that focuses on helping image analysts share their findings.

+As a colleague, I got similar feedback about my strengths and weaknesses from the folks I work with at NASA.
+The key differentiator is that I hit my limit in my ability to multitask, and that led to some downstream effects that negatively impacted my colleagues.

 ## Random Pictures and Videos